gilshw91/group1b/README.md

 The products are classified under categories.
 The admin and the managers are the only people allowed to add, delete or modify the products and customers (CRUD).
 The customer can post a review on a product or a feedback on the website.
+This project was developed using Python, Flask, MySQL, HTML, CSS and JavaScript

 ### Setup and run instructions: